section .0300 - POTS, DREDGES, AND OTHER FISHING DEVICES

 (k) It is unlawful to use pots to take crabs unless the line connecting the pot to the buoy is non-floating.

 (l) It is unlawful to use pots with leads or leaders to take shrimp.
-For the purpose of this Rule, leads or leaders are defined as any fixed or stationary net or device used to direct fish into any gear used to capture fish.
-Any device with leads or leaders used to capture fish is not a pot.
+For the purpose of this Rule, "leads" or "leaders" are defined as any fixed or stationary net or device used to direct fish into any gear used to capture fish.
+Any device with leads or leaders used to capture fish shall not be a pot.

 Eff.
 January 1, 1991;